Dev00355/Collection-to-OpenAPI/README.md

 Open the Postman collection json file and press Ctrl+Shift+P (Windows User), Cmd+Shift+P(Mac User) and type command "Convert to OpenAPI".
 Extension automatically creates the OpenAPI specification file with "yml" extension in the same directory.

-To convert the OpenAPI specification to postman collection type command "Convert to Postman Collection" in command pallet.
+To convert the OpenAPI specification to postman collection, type command "Convert to Postman Collection" in the command pallet.

 ## Known Issues